stufro/stufro.com/_drafts/parallel-gitlab-cucumber.md

 ```

 # Slicing the Cucumber
-## Approach 1
 Using this environment variable, we were able to decide which portion of the features to run on each job.
 The next thing was to implement the slicing up
 of our feature tests.

+## Approach 1 - splitting by files

-As a first pass, we simply split the `.feature` files between each job to prove the idea.
+As a first pass, we simply split the `.feature` files between each job.
 To actually do this, it was a case of modifying our
 rake task, passing the list of feature files we want to run as a string to `t.cucumber_opts=`.

 We find all the `.feature` files in our project, work out how many files to run on each job and then call `Array#in_groups_of` to split the files
 into separate arrays.

+Then we can use the `CUCUMBER_GROUP` variable to pick the appropriate group.

 ```ruby
 Cucumber::Rake::Task.new do |t|